George Heron

 George D. Heron (February 22, 1919 – May 26, 2011) was president of the Seneca Nation of Indians (Seneca Nation of New York) from 1958 to 1960 and again from 1962 to 1964.
 In addition to his cultural and community work, he is known as a leader of the Seneca opposition to Kinzua Dam, and for his work organizing the tribal resettlement.

 Heron was known as a tribal historian, Seneca language linguist, and teacher.
-He worked extensively with William N. Fenton, an ethnologist who studied and wrote about the Seneca and Iroquois Confederacy.
+He worked extensively with William N. Fenton, an ethnologist who studied and wrote about the Seneca and Haudenosaunee Confederacy.
 A political progressive, Heron was a member of the New Deal Party, one of the political factions in the nation before the current Seneca Party achieved one-party rule in the 1990s.

 Biography

-George D. Heron was born in 1919 on the Allegany Territory of the Seneca Nation of New York.
-As a young man, Heron served in the Civilian Conservation Corps, cutting trees as well as building "cabins, bridges and roads still in use" at Allegany State Park, as of 2008.
+George D. Heron was born in 1919 on the Allegany Territory of the Seneca Nation of Indians.
+As a young man, Heron served in the Civilian Conservation Corps, cutting trees, as well as building "cabins, bridges and roads still in use" at Allegany State Park, as of 2008.

 Mr. Heron enlisted in the United States Navy in November of 1941 and served until his discharge in 1945.
 He achieved the rank of pharmacist mate first class during the war and was assigned to the United States Navy Amphibious Forces in campaigns in Africa, Europe, the Middle East and the Pacific.

 During Heron's tenure as President of the Seneca Nation of New York, from 1958 to 1960 and again from 1962 to 1964, tribal members strongly opposed relocation of residents for construction of Kinzua Dam, a federal project proposed for flood control and hydropower generation.

 During the early 1960s, Heron had been instrumental in trying to persuade the U.S. government to use the Morgan Plan alternative which would have placed the Kinzua flood control dam in a different location.
 He made several trips to Washington D.C. and was assured assistance by President John F. Kennedy, but to no avail.
 Seven hundred members of the Seneca Nation were forced to sacrifice their ancestral homes and 10,000 acres of good-bottom farm land to make way for the Kinzua Dam project.
 A way of life was permanently destroyed.

 Heron led the tribe's relocation efforts, and oversaw construction of two residential communities: Jimersontown and Steamburg.
 The tribe used compensation received following the "Kinzua Dam condemnation of Coldspring and a third of the reservation."

 To us it is more than a contract, more than a symbol;

 to us the 1794 Treaty is a way of life.